boristsr/gdcorner-website/_posts/jenkins-home-lab/2019-12-27-JenkinsHomeLab-P1-MasterSetup.md

 sudo apt update
 ```

-Install the default java runtime and jenkins
+Install the default java runtime and Jenkins

 ```bash
 sudo apt install default-jre jenkins -y
 ```

-Now we need to get the initial password for jenkins, save the output of this for later.
+Now we need to get the initial password for Jenkins, save the output of this for later.

 ```bash
 sudo cat /var/lib/jenkins/secrets/initialAdminPassword
 ```

-You can now logout from the terminal on the raspberry pi and move on to [configuring Jenkins](#configuring-the-jenkins-master).
+You can now logout from the terminal on the Raspberry Pi and move on to [configuring Jenkins](#configuring-the-jenkins-master).

 ## Installing with Docker

-Docker is probably the simplest and lightest way to host a jenkins master instance as it’s quite literally 2 commands, and upgrading is as simple as recreating the container with a newer image while pointing to the same volume for the jenkins_home directory.
+Docker is probably the simplest and lightest way to host a Jenkins master instance as it’s quite literally 2 commands, and upgrading is as simple as recreating the container with a newer image while pointing to the same volume for the jenkins_home directory.

 ### Installing Docker - Quickstart